Deniz Kayadelen

 Deniz Kayadelen, extreme swimmer and inspirational speaker.
-Photo taken in 2024.
+Photo taken in 2026.

-Deniz Kayadelen (born June 20, 1987, in Frankfurt) is a Turkish-German open-water swimmer, extreme swimmer, inspirational speaker, and author.
-She is holder of the Triple Crown of Open Water Swimming and holds the world record for the highest swim on Earth as part of the Madswimmer team by swimming in Mount Putha Hiunchuli in the Himalayas at 6405m.
-She is also an ice swimming world champion and has crossed the English Channel.
-She is a business psychologist and consultant alongside her athletic career.
+Deniz Kayadelen (born 20 June 1987) is a Turkish-German open-water swimmer, extreme swimmer, motivational speaker, and author.
+She is a holder of the Triple Crown of Open Water Swimming and shares the Guinness World Record for the highest swim on Earth with five other members of the Madswimmer Team.
+She is also an age category ice swimming world champion and has crossed the English Channel.
+She is also a business psychologist and consultant.